zapier/resthooks/posts/profiles/how-wufoo-uses-rest-hooks.md

 Wufoo, like many others, has been in the API space a long time.
 They implemented their original non-REST APIs in 2008 and added their modern REST API about 3 years ago.

-REST hooks were added to the Wufoo API as part of an integrations push once they realized there was a lot of value for them to "cut out the polling middle man."
+REST Hooks were added to the Wufoo API as part of an integrations push once they realized there was a lot of value for them to "cut out the polling middle man."

 Wufoo is form software and the most common integration is putting the form data into another system.
 Classically, the only way to detect new form submissions was through polling.